 We know that it can be extremely distressing and bewildering watching a loved one struggling with eating distress/disorder so we offer this support group for friends and families.
 It is important that you also have the support you need.

 We work in partnership with Newcastle University Mental Health & Wellbeing Service to offer specialist counselling for their students experiencing eating distress.

-We also have limited availability for evening sessions, currently on Wednesday evenings (5.00 – 8.00 pm) If you cannot make a daytime session.
+We also have limited availability for paid evening sessions, currently on Wednesday evenings (5.00 – 8.00 pm) If you cannot make a daytime session.

 Our health and wellbeing sessions are psychoeducation workshops designed to help you to develop and strengthen your own resources to contribute to your wellbeing.
 Due to funding constraints the workshops are currently suspended

 An Introduction to Mindfulness for Health and Wellbeing (6 Week Course): This free course runs twice a year and consists of 6 weekly sessions as developed by the Mindfulness Association